Skip to main content

 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0

-• If an ID appears and the last Application: shows Klipper, this ID can be used directly
+• If an ID appears and the Application: at the end shows Klipper, this ID can be used directly

-• If an ID appears and the last Application: shows CANBOOT or Katapult, the firmware needs to be flashed before use
+• If an ID appears and the Application: at the end shows CANBOOT or Katapult, it means that the firmware needs to be flashed before use

 Loading...